nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 ## API usage ##

-The consumer system SHALL only use the amend appointment capability to amend:
+The consumer system SHALL only use the amend appointment interaction to amend:

   - `description` or `comment` fields.
 Providers SHALL return an error when any other field is amended.
   - future appointments where appointment start date/time is after the current date/time.
 If the appointment start date/time is in the past the provider SHALL return an error.
   - appointments that have not been cancelled.
 Providers SHALL return an error where an amendment to a cancelled appointment is received.

+Visit appointments (where the delivery channel is set to 'Visit') cannot be amended using GP Connect.
+Providers SHALL return an error where an amendment to a visit appointment is received.

 ### Request operation ###